What is African black soap and how is it made?

 Does African black soap help with acne?

-For some people with mild to moderate acne, adding African Black Soap to your skincare routine can certainly help treat and prevent breakouts.
-However, it is important to pair this with other measures such as a good, skin-friendly diet and other topical anti-acne treatments.
+For some people with very mild acne, African Black Soap to your skincare routine can certainly help treat and prevent breakouts.
+However, for more substantial acne it is important to pair this with other measures such as a good, skin-friendly diet and other topical anti-acne treatments.
 To learn what topical acne treatments you need for your unique skin, click here to take the free, 5-minute MDacne skin analysis.

 How to use African black soap when you have acne

 - Lather: Lather up soap in clean hands first before applying to damp skin.
-Do not apply the bar of soap directly to your face is this can cause severe skin irritation.
+Do not apply the bar of soap directly to your face as this can cause severe skin irritation.

 - Gently Cleanse: African soaps contain ash granules and other debris that might not dissolve completely in water and can scratch and damage your skin.
 To prevent damage and irritation, be very gentle while cleansing and avoid excessive scrubbing or rubbing.